GilHope/k8s_notes/security/3_kubeconfig.md

 `kubectl config view`

 Alternatively, if you want to list a specific kubeconfig file then you can pass the kubeconfig option, like so:
-`kubectl config view --kubeconfig=my-custom-config`
+`kubectl config view --kubeconfig=/path/to/my-custom-config`

-To change the context to use a different user to access a cluster, use:
+To change the default context to use a different user to access a cluster, use:
 `kubectl config use-context <different-user>@<cluster-name>`

+To do the same for a custom context, try:
+`kubectl config use-context --kubeconfig=/path/to/my-custom-config`

+To view you default current context, use:
+`kubectl config current-context`

+For a specific non-default current context, use:
+`kubectl config current-context --kubeconfig=/path/to/my-custom-config`

+To set a specific kubeconfig file to become the new default, use:
+`cp my-custom-config ~/.kube/config`

 There are many other commands you can execute, view the list with:
 `kubectl config -h`